astronomer/airflow-guides/guides/airflow-snowflake.md

 - What downstream data does a task failure impact?
 - Where did a change in data format originate?

-At a high level, the OpenLineage - Airflow - Snowflake interaction works like this:
+At a high level, the interaction between OpenLineage,Airflow, and Snowflake works like this:

 ![Snowflake Openlineage](https://assets2.astronomer.io/main/guides/airflow-snowflake/snowflake_openlineage_architecture.png)